JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

     # UMASK         022
     UMASK           002

-Next, you need to change the pam.d UMASK setting in `common-session` by opening the that file for editing like so:
+Next, you need to adjust the pam.d `umask` setting in `common-session` by opening the that file for editing like so:

     sudo nano /etc/pam.d/common-session